 You can also send me a message through Clas Dojo.

 We have P.E.
-Mondays and Thursdays.
+Tuesdays and Thursdays.
 Remember to take it home on Thursday so you can wear it for club day.

-There will be a home learning club available after school each Friday.
+There is a home learning club available after school each Friday.

 Please find our termly overview:

 What crazy hair and red clothes we had in year 4.
 Thanks for all of the donations.
 We had a lot of fun!

 We had a fantastic time skipping at school today.
 We had some cool music - The eye of the Tiger - to skip to.
 We were timed for 2 minutes and the skipping rope counted our skips.
 We were proud of our number.
 Then we were asked to do it again!
 This time we had renewed determination and set our minds to try to beat our personal best score.
 We have a set of these counting skipping ropes in school now.
 Year 4 plan to do a regular challenge to see if we can keep beating our scores.
 We recovered by eating delicious superfood blueberries.

 Our topic for this term is Traditional Tales -

 We had a fun time during our hook day, discovering the different themes of magic, power of 3, talking animals and discussing the differences of oral tales based on the same story.

 A treat for the residents of Tamar House Care Home.
 Christmas Carols by Year 4